eqNj/eqN-PD2-Filter/README.md

 Tidied up and added all new/changed runewords to applicable socketed item types.

 Narrowed down some parameters to show non-magic staves at higher levels now due to staves having a scaling implicit cast speed bonus based upon tier.

+## 1.3.0 - (Season 4)

+Added alerts for the new rare quivers.
+Magic quivers will always show, but not notify.

+Added special alerts for all of the new Uber Rathma (The Void) uniques.

+Continued maintenance of new/improved unique item notifications and tiering therein.
+(Most relevant for the strict filter.)

+Ensured any non-magic wands or necro shields with the new Summon Skeleton Archer skill on them will show such in their name (SkArc).

+Updated the "Max Sockets" info on countless items, as 2 handed weapons can once again get up to 4 sockets from Puzzlebox, or up to 6 sockets from Corruption.

+Ensured all 'potential Rune Words' listed in non-magic, socketed item descriptions are accurate with Season 4 update.

+Ensured any and all newly useful Rune Word bases are always showing and sometimes notifying.
+(4 socket, etheral elite shields, 3 socket ethereal class or elite helms, 5 socket elite amazon bows, etc.)

+Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the end game.

+Added kick damage values to set boots for Assassins.
+Previously hidden (vanilla LoD bug).
+(Thank you Dauracul!)